 Putting a Mac into a simple sleep mode leaves its RAM powered on, which allows the Mac to wake up and get back to work very quickly.

-Normally, a Mac goes to sleep automatically after a certain time of inactivity (between one minute and three hours).
-You can set a preferred timespan before sleep or even completely stop your Mac from sleeping.
+Normally, a Mac automatically goes to sleep after a certain time of inactivity (between one minute and three hours).
+You can set a preferred timespan before sleep in Mac sleep settings or even completely stop your Mac from sleeping.

 This energy-saving mode is set up by default for desktop Macs and is called “hibernate mode 0”.